mahoward2s/Burger/README.md

 https://limitless-eyrie-37289.herokuapp.com/

 ## Usage
  This application would be useful for creating burgers of the day and keeping track of them.
-Just a fun interactive app.
+Just a fun interactive app for a restaurant.

 ## License
 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)